If I had a dollar for every time someone has asked the following questions I would be a very rich woman.

 People Abuse Others Because The Cost Of Their Behaviour Does Not Outweigh The Reward.

-Human beings are complex creatures but there are reasons behind our behaviour.
-In this entry I am not talking about people whose behaviour is caused by physical conditions, such as a tumor, I am addressing the behaviour of people who can, but do not choose to, behave differently.
+Human beings are complex creatures but there are reasons behind our behaviour whether we are aware of those reasons or not.
+I am not talking about people whose behaviour is caused by physical conditions, such as a tumor, I am addressing the behaviour of people who can, but do not choose to, behave differently.

 Human beings do things because they get a reward of some kind when they do those things.
 They eat because it satisfies hunger, they fight because it reduces fear, they take because they want and they give because it makes them feel good.